PanosChatzi/panos-chatz/content/authors/admin/_index.md

 ---
 # Display name
-title: Panagiotis Chatzinikolaou
+title: Panagiotis N. Chatzinikolaou

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD researcher
+role: PhD Researcher

 # Organizations/Affiliations to show in About widget
 organizations: